TRHarsha/Gandaberunda/README.md

 # Team Gandaberunda
 ---

+Here's the revised Markdown file with the term "KSP Investigate" replaced with "Gandaberunda":

+---

-# KSP Investigate: Advanced Case Management & Intelligence System for Karnataka State Police
+# Gandaberunda: Advanced Case Management & Intelligence System for Karnataka State Police

 ## Description

-**KSP Investigate** is a state-of-the-art Gmail-like service provider designed specifically for the Karnataka State Police officers.
+**Gandaberunda** is a state-of-the-art Gmail-like service provider designed specifically for the Karnataka State Police officers.
 This platform streamlines the process of managing and investigating cases by understanding FIRs, generating summaries and statistics, and providing intelligent insights to assist investigation officers.

 ## Key Features